Dashlane Password Manager Review 2023

 Mobile Usage

 The most important aspect of the mobile app is autofill.
-The app doesn't have its own browser, however, autofill worked without a hitch in Chrome during testing.
-When you start typing into an input field, you'll be shown saved usernames and passwords for the website you're visiting, which you can select using the virtual keyboard.
-By tapping on the Dashlane icon, you can select from all available accounts.
+The app doesn't have a dedicated browser, however, autofill worked without a hitch in Chrome during testing.
+When you start typing into an input field, you'll be shown saved usernames and passwords for the website you're on, which you can select using the virtual keyboard.
+Tap on the Dashlane icon to select from all available accounts.

 Dashlane's mobile app offers users access to all important features on the go.

-In the event that you're tired of inputting our master password, it's possible to log in using your fingerprint, or a four-number PIN.
-Login via facial recognition can also be toggled on, so long as your device supports this.
+If you become tired of tapping out your master password, you can log in using your fingerprint or a four-number PIN.
+Facial recognition can also be enabled, so long as your device supports this.

-Overall, Dashlane's mobile app is a reliable accompaniment that offers more than just the basics, including a number of extras from the desktop version.
+Overall, Dashlane's mobile app is a reliable sidekick that offers more than just the basics, including a number of extras from the desktop version.

 Visit Website